packing-box/awesome-executable-packing/README.md

 - [MidgetPack](https://github.com/arisada/midgetpack) - Midgetpack is a binary packer for ELF binaries, such as burneye, upx or other tools.
 - [MPRESS](https://www.autohotkey.com/mpress/mpress_web.htm) - Compresses (using LZMA) and protects PE, .NET or Mach-O programs against reverse engineering.
 - [NetCrypt](https://github.com/friedkiwi/netcrypt) - A proof-of-concept packer for .NET executables, designed to provide a starting point to explain the basic principles of runtime packing.
+- [.netshrink](https://www.pelock.com/products/netshrink) - Executable compressor for your Windows or Linux .NET application executable file using LZMA.
 - [Obsidium](http://www.obsidium.de/show.php?home) - Feature-rich professional software protection and licensing system designed as a cost effective and easy to implement, yet reliable and non-invasive way to protect your 32- and 64-bit Windows software applications and games from reverse engineering.
 - [Origami](https://github.com/dr4k0nia/Origami) - Packer compressing .net assemblies, (ab)using the PE format for data storage.
 - [Pakkero](https://github.com/89luca89/pakkero) - Pakkero is a binary packer written in Go made for fun and educational purpose.